Plan attack surface reduction rules deployment

 Start your ASR rules deployment with the right business unit

-How you select the business unit to roll out your ASR rules deployment will depend on factors such as:
+How you select the business unit to roll out your attack surface reduction rules deployment depends on factors such as:

 - Size of business unit